 We are the EGNOS Service Provider

-EGNOS (European Geostationary Navigation Overlay Service) is Europe's first concrete venture into satellite navigation.
-EGNOS uses 2 geostationary satellites, a network of 39 ground stations and 2 mission control centers.
+EGNOS (European Geostationary Navigation Overlay Service) is the European Satellite Based Augmentation System (SBAS).
+EGNOS uses geostationary satellites (GEO), a network of ground stations (RIMS) and Earth Stations (NLES) controlled by 2 mission control centers (MCC) to deliver the service to the users.

-The ground stations gather data on the current accuracy of GPS signals (and Galileo signals in the next version) and embed it in the EGNOS signal, which is uplinked to the satellites to be transmitted to users.
+The ground stations gather data on the current accuracy of GPS signals (and Galileo signals in the next version EGNOS V3) and embed it in the EGNOS signal, which is uplinked to the satellites to be transmitted to users.

 EGNOS makes existing satellite navigation signals suitable for safety critical applications such as flying aircraft or navigating ships through narrow channels.
 EGNOS was certified for civil aviation in 2011.

-In 2013, ESSP (European Satellite Services Provider) was awarded a contract by the European GNSS Agency (GSA) to act as the single EGNOS Service Provider for the period 2014 to end of 2021.
+Since 2009, ESSP (European Satellite Services Provider) was awarded a contract by the European Commission (EC) and then by the European Union Agency for the Space Programme (EUSPA) to act as the EGNOS Service Provider.

-During that period, ESSP is in charge of the operations of the ground and space segments, of the overall maintenance of the infrastructure and the compliance with safety standards.
+ESSP is in charge of the operations and maintenance of the EGNOS system, the compliance with safety standards and the delivery of the EGNOS services to the users:

-The Safety-of-Life Service, where human lives depend on the accuracy and integrity of the signals, became available for its primary purpose of aircraft navigation (beginning with vertical guidance for landing approaches) in March 2011; the LPV-200 service was declared operational on Sept 29, 2015.
+-The Safety-of-Life Service, where human lives depend on the accuracy and integrity of the signals, became available for its primary purpose of aircraft navigation (beginning with vertical guidance for landing approaches) in March 2011; the LPV-200 service was declared operational on September 2015.

-EDAS (EGNOS Data Access Service) which offers internet (IP) access to EGNOS data.
+-EDAS (EGNOS Data Access Service) which offers internet access to EGNOS data.
 EDAS is the single point of access for the data collected and generated by the EGNOS infrastructure.
 The main types of data provided by EDAS are:

 - Raw GPS, GLONASS and EGNOS GEO observations and navigation data collected by the entire network of Ranging and Integrity Monitoring Stations (RIMS) and Navigation Land Earth Stations (NLES)